 Questions About Growing Butternut Squash?

+You've come to the right place.
 Growing butternut squash has become a yearly tradition for many folks.
 That's probably because butternut squash are so easy to plant, maintain and harvest.
 They are also delicious to eat in a wide variety of recipes.
 The plants can get large and lush and feature attractive blossoms that attract bees and butterflies to your garden.
-There are now bush varieties available that can even be grown in containers.
+In addition, if you have less space, there are now bush varieties available that can even be grown in containers.

 Butternut Squash On Vine

 A typical vining butternut squash plant will produce 5-15 squash, depending on the variety.
 Typically, a variety that produces smaller squash will produce more of them, while varieties that produce very large squash will only support a few fruit per plant.
-Bush varieties typically produce fewer numbers of smaller squash.
+Bush varieties typically produce fewer numbers of smaller squash, but you have room to grow more plants, so you can easily make up the difference.

-Butternut squash are planted in the late spring, after all danger of frost, when soil temps have warmed to at least 60 degrees F. They are typically harvested in the late summer.
+Butternut squash are planted in the late spring, after all danger of frost, when soil temps have warmed to at least 60 degrees F. They are typically harvested in the late summer, depending on your climate.

 After harvesting, butternut squash can be stored for several months in a cool spot like a root cellar.
 They also can be cooked and the flesh stored in the freezer for up to a year.
 Butternut squash are quite versatile and they can be mashed, fried, steamed, roasted, boiled, baked, stuffed and used to make soups and stews.